DOI-ONRR/doi-extractives-data/gatsby-site/src/markdown/downloads/federal-production.md

 The federal production datasets are updated annually in July for the most recent completed fiscal and calendar year.

-### Why was some solids data withheld?
+<h3 alt="Withheld data">Why was some solids data withheld?</h3>

-ONRR {{ "withheld" | term }} some solids production information out of an abundance of caution to ensure that there were no violations of the Trade Secrets Act.
+ONRR <glossary-term>withheld</glossary-term> some solids production information out of an abundance of caution to ensure that there were no violations of the Trade Secrets Act.

 * "W" is displayed in the Production Volume column for those products that reveal proprietary data at the county level.
 * All "W" volumes are accounted for in separate line totals where state and county have been "Withheld" (columns C, D and E).

-### Why aren’t national totals equal to the sum of all state totals?
+<h3 alt="National and state totals">Why aren’t national totals equal to the sum of all state totals?</h3>

 In some cases, national totals include amounts that are withheld at the state or county level.

-### Why is geothermal energy listed so many times?
+<h3 alt="Geothermal energy">Why is geothermal energy listed so many times?</h3>

 We can only compare production that is reported in the same unit.
 The standard unit of measurement for geothermal energy in the federal production dataset is kilowatt hours, but there are a few counties that report it differently.
 We have separate charts for each of these counties, because they report in nonstandard units: